bifurcation/expect-ct/draft-stark-expect-ct.md

 for hosts whose validated certificate chain terminates at a user-defined trust anchor, rather than a trust anchor built-in to the UA (or underlying platform).

+If a connection to a Known CT Host violates the UA's CT policy (i.e. the connection is not CT-qualified), and if the Known Expect-CT Host's Expect-CT metadata indicates an `enforce` configuration, the UA MUST treat the CT compliance failure as a non-recoverable error.

+If a connection to a Known CT Host violates the UA's CT policy, and if the Known Expect-CT Host's Expect-CT metadata includes a `report-uri`, the UA SHOULD send an Expect-CT report to that `report-uri` ({{reporting-expect-ct-failure}}).

 A UA that has previously noted a host as a Known Expect-CT Host MUST evaluate CT compliance when setting up the TLS session, before beginning an HTTP conversation over the TLS channel.